mirstack/expbk/README.md

 Use `-i` to specify custom inventory file:

-    $ ansup -i~/production ~/playbooks
+    $ expbk -i~/production ~/playbooks

 If you want to turn the app into a continuously listening daemon then pipe it with other long running task, like `tail` for example:

-    $ tail -f /tmp/updates | ansup ~/playbooks
+    $ tail -f /tmp/updates | expbk ~/playbooks

 ## Hacking

-If you wanna hack on `ansup` just clone the repo and play with the code.
+If you wanna hack on `expbk` just clone the repo and play with the code.

 ### Testing